This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Many forms of social contact seem to result in bursts of oxytocin, even if it’s anticipated social contact, such as planning for a date, party or get-together.

-The hormone also works on on a “positive feedback loop.”
+The hormone also works on a “positive feedback loop.”
 It makes us want to socialize, which further increases our oxytocin production, which then makes us feel good so we continue to seek out relationships with others.

-2. Boosts Our Ability to Cope with Stress
+2. Boosts ability to cope with stress

 While it also works under times of low stress, oxytocin has been shown to be elevated under times of high stress, too.